What is the code?

 The Reading Horizons method helps teachers and students understand each building block needed to understand and read “the code” through an explicit, easy-to-follow, and multi-sensory approach.
 A unique marking system is applied to each concept, making it easy for students to remember what they have been taught.

 The Reading Horizons multisensory delivery method helps activate several areas of the brain by including visual, auditory, and kinesthetic cues that allow students to make the connections needed for meaningful interactions with text.
 Because of this, Reading Horizons instruction is effective for every type of student: K-3 students, struggling readers of all ages, and English Language Learners.

 The Right Delivery

-Reading Horizons offers professional development workshops that provide live training in effective strategies for teaching reading, the Reading Horizons methodology, and Reading Horizons product implementation.
+Reading Horizons offers live and online professional development workshops that provide training in effective strategies for teaching reading, the Reading Horizons methodology, and Reading Horizons product implementation.